 24. Second Generation Theatre Company

-The company based in Buffalo was founded by Kristin Bentley, Arin Lee Dandes, and Kelly Copps, in 2013 aims to create works that appeal to a new generation of theatre-goers.
+The company based in Buffalo was founded by Kristin Bentley, Arin Lee Dandes, and Kelly Copps in 2013.
+It aims to create works that appeal to a new generation of theatre-goers.
 Some of its productions include, “Into The Woods” and “Crimes of the Heart.”

 26. Shakespeare in Delaware Park